 You could also link up Meander to Snodgrass and take Washington Gulch Road to the paved bike path that climbs back up to the bike park.
 Amazing views of the mountains and the resort.

-Evolution Bike Park is pretty awesome, but I think I would get bored after two or three full-days on the lift.
+The Crested Butte Bike Park is pretty awesome, but I think I would get bored after two or three full days on the lift.
 So it’s a good thing that Crested Butte has some pretty amazing trails spread throughout the surrounding ridges and valleys.

-Below are a handful of my favorite.
+Below are a handful of my favorites.
 Be prepared to “earn your turns”, though.
 Most trails require a hefty grunt before you start descending.

-Strand Hill: This is a fun and relatively easy loop about 20 minutes outside of town.
+This is a fun and relatively easy loop about 20 minutes outside of town.
 You could add it on after doing the Teocalli Ridge Trail (which I didn’t really love…) but it’s a great standalone loop as well.
-The climb it manageable and the down is super duper fun.
+The climb up manageable and the down is super duper fun.
 On TrailForks the Strand Bonus is the climb and the Strand Hill is the down.

 Where to Eat and Drink